Kei Nishikori: 2023-2024: First Masters quarterfinal in 5 & ATP final in 6 years

+2025: First Asian player with 450 wins, back to top 60

+He reached his first ATP Tour final in six years at the 2025 Hong Kong Open after the retirement of Shang Juncheng and returned to the top 100 in the rankings on 6 January 2025, for the first time since June 2022.
+He lost the match against Alexandre Müller in three sets.
+At the 2025 Australian Open, Nishikori scored his first win at the tournament since 2019 with his 29th five-set career win over Thiago Monteiro.
+With another five setter victory in the books, Nishikori record for the second highest winning percentage among active men’s players (after Djokovic) improved to 29-8.

+In February 2025, Nishikori recorded his 300th hardcourt career win to clinch the 2025 Davis Cup Qualifiers first-round tie for Japan.
+Nishikori became only the 26th man in the entire Open Era to achieve the feat and only the second man born in 1989 or later, after Grigor Dimitrov.

+At the 2025 Mutua Madrid Open Nishikori recorded his 450th career win over Aleksandar Vukic, joining as the eight player the list of active players with 450+ wins and becoming the first Asian player to achieve the feat.

 National representation

 Davis Cup

 Nishikori made his Davis Cup debut for Japan in April 2008 in the Asia/Oceania Zone Group I semifinal against India in New Delhi.
 He was 18 years and 104 days old, the youngest player to play for Japan.
 He played the singles rubber on the first day, but lost to Rohan Bopanna in five sets.
 He then defeated Mahesh Bhupathi in a dead rubber to record his first Davis Cup match win.
 To date, Nishikori has compiled a 19–3 win–loss record overall (17–3 in singles and 2–0 in doubles).

 In the 2014 Davis Cup World Group first round in Tokyo, Japan defeated Canada 4–1, and Nishikori had a hand in three Japan victories in the tie.
 He beat Peter Polansky and Frank Dancevic in the singles rubbers, and teamed up with Yasutaka Uchiyama for a victory in doubles over Dancevic and Daniel Nestor.
 Japan advanced to the quarterfinals in the World Group for the first time, but Nishikori missed the quarterfinal against Czech Republic due to a left groin injury.